Home Blog Data Storage In Healthcare

 According to Health Sciences Library, medical data falls into six categories that are:

-• Electronic health records (EHR) — It is also known as an electronic medical record (EMR).
-This data type implies information about a patient, diseases, treatment methods, etc. The internal staff of a clinic can access and analyze it.
+• Electronic health records (EHR) — This data type implies information about a patient, diseases, treatment methods, etc. The internal staff of a clinic can access and analyze it.

 • Administrative data — Information that hospitals share with government agencies.
 For instance, hospital discharge information is the administrative data type.